 When your campaign goes live, you’ll want to understand these metrics:

-- Clicks: the number of times someone clicked on your ad
+- Clicks: the number of times someone clicked on your ad.

-- Impressions: the number of times your ad is displayed, whether someone clicks (effective in boosting brand awareness)
+- Impressions: the number of times your ad is displayed, whether someone clicks (effective in boosting brand awareness.)

-- CTR (click-through-rate): the number of clicks divided by impressions, used to gauge how well you’re converting.
+- CTR (click-through rate): the number of clicks divided by impressions, used to gauge how well you’re converting.
 The higher your CTR, the better.

 - ACOS (advertising cost of sales): how much you spend for every dollar of revenue you make, calculated by the total ad spend divided by the total sales.
 The lower your ACOS, the better.

-Interpret your results
+9. Interpret your results

 Set Up Amazon Ads Easily With PublishDrive

-Best Practices to Know
+Best Practices on How to Advertise on Amazon

-Look at metadata: promote higher-priced books for a better ACOS
+1. Look at metadata: promote higher-priced books for a better ACOS

 On average, the best performing ads were:

-📈Kindle editions above $7
+📈Ebook/Kindle editions above $7

 Without impressions, no one clicks on your ad.
 That means you miss the chance for people to buy.
 It’s important to appear in front of your target audience.
 Looking at your targeting and budget can help.